The US Army Soldier of WWII was a well-equipped soldier with high quality equipment.

 Recommended vendors for canteens:

 - What Price Glory (M1910, includes cup).
-This is most likely the easiest way to quickly one
+This is most likely the easiest way to quickly acquire one.

-- At the Front, while tending to carry high quality equipment, has a very inferior canteen and cup.
-It’s highly recommended to avoid their canteen.
+- At the Front, while tending to carry high quality equipment, carries a very inferior M1942 canteen and cup that is not manufactured by them.
+It’s highly recommended to avoid this canteen.
+However, the cover is quite good.
+An M1910 canteen is in the works, and we will update this page when it becomes available.

 - Originals are still plentiful, and, tending to be made out of steel, quite durable.
 However, see the above note on potential lead contamination for the “horizontal seam” canteens.